Abraham Lincoln conducts routine maintenance

 |1

-This work, Abraham Lincoln conducts routine maintenance [Image 7 of 7], by SA Hannah Tross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Abraham Lincoln conducts routine maintenance [Image 16 of 16], by SN Aljay Monzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.